petra1/a_quiz/README.md

 Create the layout for the result screen using a Figma screenshot.

 Use the following image to design the result screen of the app.
 Use the file result_screen.dartfor the result screen.

 ![result_screen](https://github.com/user-attachments/assets/cdb678a6-d4fe-47a1-b70d-cec374856650)

+And the logic for displaying the questions and for processing and displaying the answers implemented.

+Phase 7:

+Testing the basic app with 10 Questions.

+**Status pending**

+Phase 8:

+Add more Questens and make the app fully accessible.

+**Status pending**